hiejulia/AI-project/README.md

 - Apply CNN to parking lot
 - Apply SVM to safety on trip planning
 - Teaching MDP to find the safest route
+- Perform supervised and unsupervised machine learning for IoT data
+- Implement distributed processing of IoT data over Apache Spark using the MLLib and H2O.ai platforms
+- Forecast time-series data using deep learning methods

 - set up RL-DL-CRLMM model